 - Let your child handle money and work out how much things cost.

 - Look together for numbers on street signs and car registration plates.

 The way in which your child is taught mathematics is likely to be very different from how you experienced the subject in school.
-Our Policy and Guidelines for the Teaching of Calculation identifies how we teach addition, subtraction, multiplication and division in school.
+Our calculation policy identifies how we teach addition, subtraction, multiplication and division in school.

 Please click here to read our calculation policy

-Please click here to read our calculation booklet
+Please click here to to read our calculation guide

 Homework reinforces what your child is learning in school.
 It also gives you a chance to become involved in the learning process.

 At Someries Infant and Nursery School, all children take a book home from the classroom library every day – try to read the book together every night.
 As well as reading with your child, you are also politely asked to complete their Reading Record regularly which helps track your child’s reading progress.

 Remember, the time your child spends on homework is less important than his or her understanding of it.

 As well as our ‘formal’ homework, children are asked to talk to their families about what they have learned in school.
 This can be the most valuable homework of all, especially if you show interest and play an active role by asking your child questions about their day.